|Major Groups > Clubs & Corals > Xylaria|

 The genus Xylaria consists of funky, club-like decomposers of wood or plant debris that become black and hard by maturity, reminiscent of carbon or charcoal.
 The mushrooms are "Pyrenomycetes," which means they produce spores in asci that are embedded in tiny pockets called "perithecia"; the asci take turns growing into the narrow opening of the pocket so that they can shoot spores away from the fungus and into the air currents.

 This is all well and good for the Xylaria, but more than a little problematic for would-be Xylaria identifiers, since the various species are usually separated on the basis of the morphology of their (sexual) spores.
-Thus, if you have collected a Xylaria in its asexual, conidial stage, you will be missing the most important morphological character for identification (the conidia, in case you're wondering why they can't substitute for spores in the identification process, all look more or less the same)--that is, unless you have a mycological laboratory and the ability to culture your collection; the species can actually be identified on the basis of the way the cultures look and act in the petri dish (see Callan & Rogers, 1993).
+Thus, if you have collected a Xylaria in its asexual, conidial stage, you will be missing the most important morphological character for identification (the conidia, in case you're wondering why they can't substitute for spores in the identification process, tend to look more or less the same)—that is, unless you have a mycological laboratory and the ability to culture your collection; the species can actually be identified on the basis of the way the cultures look and act in the petri dish (see Callan & Rogers, 1993).

 Most of us, however, lack the ability to culture our collections, which means we can only accurately identify mature, sexual forms.
 In the field, these can often be recognized by the presence of perithecia, which look like tiny pimples (use a hand lens).
 Collectors in north-temperate regions can also employ the strategy of not collecting Xylaria specimens in spring and early summer, when asexual forms are more prominent.